 Hire a Local Guide for More Context on Bukhara Attractions

-As you move around the various sites and plazas of Bukhara (and Uzbekistan’s cities in general), you will find a lot of tourism students sitting outside the various sites.
-For a few dollars, you can hire them as your guide.
-While I don’t normally do this, I thought it was a nice way to support the locals in Uzbekistan and to provide some extra context to what I was seeing.
-Not to mention, it provided an invaluable opportunity for an exchange with the local people.
+or a few dollars, you can hire them as your guide.
+This is a nice way to support the locals in Uzbekistan and to provide some extra context to what you are seeing.
+Not to mention, it provides an invaluable opportunity for an exchange with the local people.

 Take a Tour of the Attractions that Sit Outside the City Centre